Stéphane Bura

 Game Design Theory

 Emotion Engineering in Videogames, Toward a Scientific Approach to Understanding the Appeal of Videogames - a theory about how to design game systems that can induce a chosen emotion in a player.
 This is a more detailed model than the one I presented at Game Focus Germany 2008.
+This article has been published on Gamasutra.

 A Game Grammar - my take on Raph Koster's Game Diagramming.